-Fitbit One review
+Fitbit One full review

 Fitbit has almost become the Hoover of fitness monitors; people have already started calling any activity tracker a Fitbit.